Know Your Zone!

 Short answer – GO, and Go Early!

 High winds, fires, and floods are known hazards in Florida – they destroy structures and claim lives every year.
-Residents and visitors in designated Evacuation on the urban-wildland interface, or living in mobile/manufactured homes, need to plan ahead!
+Residents and visitors in designated Evacuation Zones in low-lying areas, on the urban-wildland interface, or living in mobile/manufactured homes, need to plan ahead.
 You and your family should know where you will go and what you will take with you.

 Although sudden emergencies (like a tornado, flash flood, brushfire, hazardous materials release, or bomb threat) may not provide much notice, tropical storms usually allow NCEM professionals to plan shelter openings and issue evacuation orders in time for everyone (e.g., residents, hospital patients, tourists, pets) to move to a safe place before the onset of hazardous conditions.

-Whether you plan to leave Nassau County completely or move inland to shelter when a tropical storm threatens the area, expect to leave a day (or two) before the storm hits and stay away until officials announce it is OK to return!
-It may take 2 to 3 days after a storm has passed for responders to make the area safe for your return.
+Whether you plan to leave Nassau County completely or just move inland to shelter with loved ones when a tropical storm threatens the area, expect to leave a day before the storm hits and stay away until officials announce it is OK to return – it may take two or three days after the storm has passed for responders to make the area safe for your return.

-Secure your home and valuables knowing that the power is likely to be off and flooding may occur while you are away; take everything you will need when you evacuate (e.g., identification, cash, clothes, hygiene items, snacks, pet supplies, etc.)
+Secure your home and valuables knowing that the power is likely to be off and flooding may occur before you return – move things that might be damaged off of the floor and take things you will need while you are away (e.g., identification, cash, clothes, hygiene items, snacks, pet supplies, etc.)

-Remember: There is no place in a shelter to store valuables while you sleep, other than in your pockets – plan ahead!
+Remember: There is no privacy in a public shelter and no place to store valuables while you sleep, other than in your pockets – plan ahead!

 Where will you go?